Velestus/js-calc/README.md

 Calculator keeps track of every operation and **_calculates it after_** hitting equation mark.
 Every button and display field are function components.
 They receive onClick functions and display values from parent element, which holds and modifies state of whole application.

-Calculator prevents user from assigning multiple operations withut provding values afterwards.
+Calculator prevents user from assigning multiple operations without providing values afterwards.
 Also, it prevents from adding several decimal points in single number.
-I have achieved that easily with usage of `Array.prototype.some()` on array containing all characters
+I have achieved that easily with usage of `Array.prototype.some()` on array containing all characters.

-For proper assignment of new state values I have used `this.setState(prevState => ({}))` syntax.
+For **proper assignment** of new state values I have used `this.setState(prevState => ({}))` syntax.

 OnClick functions take value from clicked buttons as parameter.

-CSS used in this project imitates pressing real buttons.
+CSS used in this project _imitates pressing real buttons_.
 To acquire such effect I have used `box-shadow` and `transform: translateY()` properties on active buttons.

 <!-- My Referrences -->
 [Create React App]: https://github.com/facebookincubator/create-react-app